Funding

 ArtRoots Small Grants for Community Led Projects on the National Cycle Network

 A community fund for art projects along traffic-free National Cycle Network routes in Scotland.
-Now closed to applications, reopening in spring 2025.

 • Status: Closed